HenriqueSilva254/HenriqueSilva254/README.md

 <p align="center">I ❤️ solve great challenges using tech.</p>
 <p>
-From backend development to frontend development using ReactJS, I am passionate to discover new stuffs and use them to create high quality solutions.
+From backend development using Node to frontend development using ReactJS, I am passionate to discover new stuffs and use them to create high quality solutions.
 Today, I'm a full stack mid-level developer focused on web development.
 </p>&nbsp;

 <div  align="center" style="margin-bottom:100px">